 Black Friday in Canada

 Traditionally, Canada has not had a big shopping day after Thanksgiving the way the United States does.
-This has changed since about 2014 when stores in Canada began offering big discounts, especially targeted at Christmas shoppers, on the day after American Thanksgiving.
+This has changed since about 2008 when stores in Canada began offering big discounts, especially targeted at Christmas shoppers, on the day after American Thanksgiving.
 Black Friday picked up momentum in Canada because it was noticed that Canadians would migrate south of the border to do their shopping in the U.S. to take advantage of the big shopping discounts.

-Though still not the shopping phenomenon that it is in the U.S., shopping malls in Canada open early and attract more shoppers than usual, even requiring police presence and traffic and parking supervisors.
+Though still not the shopping phenomenon that it is in the U.S., shopping malls in Canada open early and attract more shoppers than usual, even requiring police presence as well as traffic and parking supervisors.